 The Women Lawyers’ Association of Los Angeles provides grants of up to $5,000 to law students for projects that make governmental and social services agencies more accessible and responsive to individuals or groups whose needs are not adequately met.

-The South Asian Bar Association of Washington DC funds student internships with public interest organizations for the benefit of the South Asian community and the metropolitan D.C. area.
+The South Asian Bar Association of Washington DC funds student internships with public interest organizations working for the benefit of the South Asian community and the metropolitan D.C. area.
+The application is due March 30, 2018.

 Once you have a sense of where you will be working, be sure to check the websites of both the state and the city bar association in the geographic area where you will be spending your summer for summer funding opportunities.